jatofg/nawa/docs/gettingstarted.md

 ## Learn more

-To learn more, you can have a look at the examples.
+Apart from reading the other tutorials, having a look at the examples is a good way to explore NAWA's features.
-The `examples/multipage.cpp` example is a good way to start.
+`examples/multipage.cpp` is a good place to start.
-Tutorials for other topics, such as sessions, environment data (GET, POST, cookies, ...), and more, will follow soon!